Key Takeaways

 Magnesium is a powerhouse mineral that helps regulate neurotransmitters—your brain’s chemical messengers for calm and relaxation.
 Research in The Journal of Research in Medical Sciences found that magnesium supplements significantly improved sleep quality in older individuals.
 [5]

 But you don’t have to rely solely on supplements.
-Certain foods, such as nuts, seeds, and leafy greens, are rich in magnesium and can naturally promote relaxation and sleepiness, giving your sleep a natural boost.
+Certain foods, such as nuts, seeds, and leafy greens, are rich in magnesium and can naturally promote sleep, relaxation, giving your sleep a natural boost.

 Tart Cherry Juice